Credit Card Icon

 Symptoms indicating that astigmatism can get worse can significantly impact your daily life.
 Here are some signs to watch for:

-- : If you’re spending long hours on visual tasks, you may experience increased fatigue or discomfort in your eyes.
-It’s essential to take regular breaks. is a common issue for those with vision irregularities, highlighting the need for proper management.
+• Eye Strain: If you’re spending long hours on visual tasks, you may experience increased fatigue or discomfort in your eyes.
+It’s essential to take regular breaks.
+Eye strain is a common issue for those with vision irregularities, highlighting the need for proper management.

-- Headaches: , particularly after activities that require focused sight, are often reported by those with astigmatism.
+• Headaches: Frequent headaches, particularly after activities that require focused sight, are often reported by those with astigmatism.
 This can indicate a need for corrective measures, especially since these headaches can worsen from the strain of trying to see clearly.

-- : Many people notice , especially at night.
+• Halos or Glare: Many people notice halos around lights, especially at night.
 This can be distracting and even dangerous when driving.
 Halos are bright rings surrounding a light source, while glare can disrupt your sight, particularly during the day.
 Both symptoms should be taken seriously and not ignored.

-- Squinting: If you find yourself , it can worsen and signal the need for an eye examination.
+• Squinting: If you find yourself squinting to see more clearly, it can worsen eye strain and signal the need for an eye examination.

 Explore Treatment Options for Astigmatism

-- : Prescription glasses and contact lenses, especially toric lenses, are often the first line of defense.
-These lenses are specifically designed to correct the uneven curvature of the cornea, enhancing visual clarity.
-Dr. Catherine Ong notes, “If your doctor has prescribed a glasses prescription with a number under the ‘cylinder’ or ‘cyl’ category, you have astigmatism.”
+• Corrective Lenses: Prescription glasses and contact lenses, particularly toric lenses, are the most common solutions.
+These lenses are designed to compensate for the uneven curvature of the cornea, effectively improving visual clarity.
+According to Dr. Catherine Ong, “If your doctor has prescribed a glasses prescription with a number under the ‘cylinder’ or ‘cyl’ category, you have astigmatism.”

-- : Procedures like and PRK can reshape the cornea to improve sight.
-Many patients report significant improvements in their visual acuity after these surgeries.
-For , the (LAL) offers a remarkable option, allowing for post-operative adjustments to refine sight outcomes.
-This procedure includes a pre-surgery consultation to assess your needs, followed by the surgical implantation of the lens, and careful post-operative care to ensure the best results.
+• Refractive Surgery: Procedures like LASIK and PRK reshape the cornea to enhance vision.
+These surgeries have shown high success rates, with many patients experiencing significant improvements in their visual acuity.
+The Light Adjustable Lens (LAL) is a notable advancement for cataract patients, allowing for post-operative adjustments to fine-tune vision outcomes.
+The LAL procedure involves a pre-surgery consultation to assess the patient’s needs, followed by the surgical implantation of the lens, and post-operative care to ensure optimal results.

-- Orthokeratology: This innovative, involves wearing specially designed contact lenses overnight to temporarily reshape the cornea.
-This allows individuals to enjoy clear sight during the day without needing glasses or contact lenses.
-It’s a convenient choice for those who prefer not to use corrective eyewear.
-However, keep in mind that the effects are temporary, so a consultation with an eye care professional is essential to determine if this option is right for you.
+• Orthokeratology: This innovative non-surgical method involves wearing specially designed contact lenses overnight to temporarily reshape the cornea.
+This allows individuals to enjoy clear daytime vision without the need for glasses or contact lenses, making it a convenient option for those who prefer not to wear corrective eyewear.
+However, the effects are temporary, and a consultation with an eye care professional is necessary to determine its suitability.

-- : Particularly beneficial for children, can enhance sight skills and alleviate symptoms related to refractive errors.
-This therapeutic approach focuses on improving the brain’s ability to process visual information, which is crucial for overall visual development.
+• Vision Therapy: Particularly beneficial for children, vision therapy can enhance visual skills and alleviate symptoms associated with astigmatism.
+This therapeutic approach focuses on improving the brain’s ability to process visual information, which can be crucial for overall visual development.

-Each treatment option comes with its own unique benefits and considerations.
-We encourage you to consult with your eye care provider to find the most suitable approach based on your specific circumstances and lifestyle.
-Remember, regular eye exams are vital for early detection and management, especially to understand if can astigmatism get worse.
-Untreated conditions can lead to and decreased quality of life, so taking action is important.
+Each treatment option presents unique benefits and considerations.
+It is essential for patients to consult with their eye care provider to identify the most suitable approach based on their specific circumstances and lifestyle.
+Regular eye exams are vital for early detection and management of astigmatism, as untreated conditions can lead to complications such as amblyopia and decreased quality of life.

 Conclusion